Books About Miniature Lamps and About Other Antique Lighting

 by Marjorie Hulsebus, 2004.
 This is the newest of the books about

-Miniature Lamps, and was compile by Marjorie Hulsebus with the assistance of
+Miniature Lamps, and was compile by Marjorie Hulsebus with the

-descriptions of their previously unlisted lamps to her as she was preparing
+lamps to her as she was preparing the book.
+It is referred to in

-the book.
-It is referred to in Bidstracker as "H2"; note that only a
+Bidstracker as "H2"; note that only a few of the lamps included in this

-few of the lamps included in this book have shown up, so far, on eBay;
+book have shown up, so far, on eBay; many of the lamps in the

-many of the lamps in the book are quite scarce, which is one reason they
+book are quite scarce, which is one reason they were not documented in

-were not documented in the earlier books.
-Like the 2nd and 3rd books,
+the earlier books.
+Like the 2nd and 3rd books, this one also

-addition to the more than 585 full color photographs of lamps which were not
+the more than 585 full color photographs of lamps which were not

 covered in any of the 3 preceding books, this book contains additional

-information on reproductions (which are becoming an increasing problem for
+information on reproductions (which are becoming an increasing problem

-the left to order your copy.
+Amazon.com" link at the left to order your copy.

 |